More about: 12 Best Flamenco shows in Madrid

 Tip!
 If you want dinner, book in advance and arrive early to enjoy the atmosphere of the venue.

-3. Show at the Teatro Flamenco in Madrid
+3. Show at Teatro Flamenco de Madrid

 Tip!
 There is a bar service, but it is only available until five minutes before the start of the show, so if you want to order something, make sure you do so before or after.

-4. Flamenco show at the Sala Temple
+4. Flamenco show at Sala Temple

 With admission and a drink included, this flamenco show at Sala Temple also allows you to add a tapa to complete the evening.
 It's perfect if you're looking for a relaxed atmosphere and direct contact with flamenco art.